hansjoergkeser/beermat-appium-tests/README.md

 ### The solution

-Before taking the screenshot lets execute an adb shell command to get the app database table in the state we want it to be.
+Before taking the screenshot let's execute an adb shell command to get the app database table in the state we want it to be.
 Then we just hit the refresh FAB and voila... the view is ready for the screenshot.
 No additional UI interaction needed, the app gets the desired data straight from the database.